 - History of pulmonary edema

-- History of lung disease like COPD
+- History of lung diseases like COPD

 - Vascular or blood disorders